thecrypt0naut/crypt0guides/README.md

 It was never my intention to write guides, but I got into a discussion with a Discord mod and they asked me to make a guide for their community, to show them how to make stress free masternodes even if they don't have any Linux experience.

+## VPS Setup

+The best way to run a masternode is with a secure Virtual Private Server (VPS).
+These allow you to run a "cold node" which means the masternode itself doesn't have direct control of your coins and protects you in case of server intrusion.

+I recommend Vultr.com for this service, and I've written [a guide](docs/vultr_vps) to setting up and maintaining VPS on their platform.

 ## Coin Specific Guides

 This is the list of guides I've added.
 Follow the link to find the detailed instructions for your specific coin:

-If I've helped you on your crypto journey and you want to support me, any spare BTC is welcome: `38ZpM7YDKJXP8FjRHWCihdjiKcsVnoNffc`
+If I've helped you on your crypto journey and you want to say thanks, any spare BTC is welcome: `38ZpM7YDKJXP8FjRHWCihdjiKcsVnoNffc`

 ---